-Bertault, Miller, Pé-Rosés, Feria-Puron, and Vaezpour [352] approached labeling problems as combinatorial optimization problems.
-They developed a general algorithm to determine whether a graph has a magic labeling, antimagic labeling, or an (a,d)-antimagic labeling.
+Bertault, Miller, Pé-Rosés, Feria-Puron, and Vaezpour [391] approached labeling problems as combinatorial optimization problems.
+They developed a general algorithm to determine whether a graph has a magic labeling, antimagic labeling, or an (a, d)-antimagic labeling (see Section 6.3).
 They verified that all trees with fewer than 10 vertices are super edge magic and all graphs of the form $P_2^r \times P_3^s$ with less than 50 vertices are antimagic.
-In [230] Bača, MacDougall, Miller, Slamin, and Wallis survey results on antimagic, edge-magic total, and vertex-magic total labelings.
+In [248] Bača, MacDougall, Miller, Slamin, and Wallis survey results on antimagic, edgemagic total, and vertex-magic total labelings.

-Bača, Miller, Phanalasy, Ryan, Semaničová-Feňovčíková, and Abildgaard Sillasen [218] prove that mK_1, mK_2, P_n $(n \ge 2)$, and C_n are sharp ordered super totally antimagic total.
-They prove if G is an ordered super edge-antimagic total graph then $G+K_1$ is a totally antimagic total graph.
+Miller, Phanalasy, and Ryan [1506] proved that all graphs have vertex-antimagic total labelings.
+Bača, Miller, Phanalasy, Ryan, Semaničová-Feňovčíková, and Abildgaard Sillasen [254] prove that mK_1, mK_2, P_n $(n \ge 2)$, and C_n are sharp ordered super totally antimagic total.
+They prove if G is an ordered super edge-antimagic total graph then $G + K_1$ is a totally antimagic total graph.
 As a corollary they get that stars, friendship graphs $nK_2 + K_1$, fans, and wheels are totally antimagic total.
 They also prove that if G is a regular ordered super edge-antimagic total graph then $G \odot nK_1$ is totally antimagic total.
 As a corollary of this result, they have double-stars $K_2 \odot nK_1$ and crowns $C_m \odot nK_1$ are totally antimagic total.
 They show that a union of regular totally antimagic total graphs is a totally antimagic total graph.

-Akwu and Ajayi [91] prove that complete bipartite graphs with an equal number of vertices in each partite set and complete bipartite graphs with different number of vertices in each partite set are totally antimagic total graphs.
-They also show that the join of a complete bipartite graph and K_1 is a totally antimagic total graph.
+Ahmed and Baskar Baskar [87] proved that complete bipartite graphs admit a totally antimagic total labeling.
+The same result was proved by Akwu and Ajayi [98] who also showed that the join of a complete bipartite graph and K_1 is a totally antimagic total graph.

-Miller, Phanalasy, Ryan, and Rylands [1395] provide a method whereby, given any degree sequence pertaining to a tree, one can construct an antimagic tree based on this sequence.
+Miller, Phanalasy, Ryan, and Rylands [1508] provide a method whereby, given any degree sequence pertaining to a tree, one can construct an antimagic tree based on this sequence.
 By swapping the roles of edges and vertices with respect to a labeling, they provide a method to construct an edge antimagic vertex labeling for any tree.
-Ahmad, Semaničová-Feňovčíková, Siddiqui, and Kamran [77] construct α -labelings from graceful labelings of smaller trees and transform this labeling to edge-antimagic vertex labeling of trees.
+Ahmad, Semaničová-Feňovčíková, Siddiqui, and Kamran [83] construct α -labelings from graceful labelings of smaller trees and transform this labeling to edge-antimagic vertex labeling of trees.
+Shang [1938] shows that linear forests without either of the paths P_2 or P_3 as components are antimagic.